cidetec-energy-storage/cideMOD/docs/source/usage.rst

 ----------------

 Cell properties and material parameters are specified in a single :code:`json` file or optionally a Python dictionary can be used as well.
-Several :ref:`examples <examples>` of different battery datasets are given under the data folder.
+Several :ref:`examples <examples>` of different cell datasets are given under the data folder.
 The :code:`json` file must contain different mandatory objects:

 * Structure:
    The :code:`"structure"` entry determines the configuration of the cell.
 It is a list containing the tags of the different :ref:`subdomains <mesh>` in order.
    The easiest configuration would be :code:`["a","s","c"]` corresponding to a cell composed of an anode, separator and cathode.
-   A battery composed of two cells could have this other structure :code:`["ncc","a","s","c","pcc","c","s","a","ncc"]`.
+   A cell composed of two units could have this other structure :code:`["ncc","a","s","c","pcc","c","s","a","ncc"]`.
 All the subdomains specified in the "structure" entry must have its own entry defined in the following points.
 * Current collectors:
    There is a distinction between the :code:`"positiveCurrentCollector"` and :code:`"negativeCurrentCollector"`, as they often have different properties.
 These keywords must contain geometry properties and conductivity.
 If the thermal model is used, thermal properties should be specified as well.
 * Electrodes: